Garlic is effective in cooking, health remedies, skin care, and natural cleaning for daily life.

 Detoxification:

-Garlic can support the body’s natural detoxification processes by assisting the liver in eliminating toxins and waste products.
+Garlic can support the body’s natural detoxification mechanisms by assisting the liver in eliminating toxins and waste products.

 Diabetes Management:

-With this in mind, garlic can help control blood sugar levels in people with diabetes by improving insulin sensitivity.
+Considering this, garlic may assist in regulating blood sugar levels in individuals with diabetes by enhancing insulin sensitivity.

 Cancer Prevention: